wmfs/cardscript/README.md

 FormScript isn't tied to any language/implementation: it's a JSON-based language (with YAML support) for _describing_ form content.
 There's no CSS or React/Angular/Vue form-renderers here!

-* Instead, within `/packages` you can find various tools (such as a validato) to help work with FormScript.
+* Instead, within `/packages` you can find various tools (such as a validator and template builder) to help work with FormScript.
 * Please note, this is a [Lerna](https://lernajs.io/)-powered monorepo... please consult each package's README.md within `/packages` for more specific information.

 ## <a name="usage"></a>Typical usage